redbluewater/UntargCode/README.md

 # Pipeline for pre-processing a multi-batch untargeted exometabolome experiment with XCMS on a HPC
-20 January 2022
+15 February 2022\
 I (Krista) am working off the code written by Erin McParland and updating the information in the README file here as I go.
 I am a newbie to the HPC, so some details here may be obvious to others, but I needed more information before I could get started.

-Make sure to edit the slurm scripts so they send the email notifications to you and not me.
-Also, you will have to edit the parameters in the R scripts to values appropriate for your experimental system.
+Make sure to edit the slurm scripts so they send the email notifications to the right person.
+Also remember to edit the parameters in the R scripts to values appropriate for your experimental system.

 ## Some steps before getting into the R/XCMS work
 1. Convert the .RAW files from the mass spectrometer into mzML files using msConvert